Slow Food: The History of an Idea

 Regional Terra Madre meetings are held in Tanzania, Argentina, Bosnia and Herzegovina, Norway and Austria.

-In Italy the Alliance between Chefs and Slow Food Presidia is launched, with restaurants commiting to cook and promote local Presidia products.
+The Alliance between Chefs and Slow Food Presidia is launched, with restaurants commiting to use local Presidia products.

 Slow Food USA lobbies for better school meals with the Time for Lunch campaign, starting with 300 community Eat-Ins on Labor Day.